OYSTER MUSHROOM LOGS

 They not only taste great and have excellent health benefits, they have other valuable properties.

 I love that mushroom mycelium is everywhere here on the Sunshine Coast.
 Our Mount Elphinstone has great wild mushroom picking areas.
-Oyster mushrooms often grow on logs in the where we walk our dog Fiona.
+Oyster mushrooms often grow on logs in where we walk our dog, Fiona.